wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 * [Text-To-Speech: Let Your Application Speak, Now in 50 Languages!](hhttps://learn.vonage.com/blog/2020/12/01/text-to-speech-let-your-application-speak-now-in-50-languages/)
 * [AWS Transcribe With Nexmo Voice Using PHP](https://learn.vonage.com/blog/2020/02/14/aws-transcribe-with-nexmo-voice-using-php-dr/)

-Don’t forget, if you have any questions, advice or ideas you’d like to share with the community, then please feel free to jump on our [Community Slack workspace](https://developer.nexmo.com/community/slack).
-I'd love to hear back from anyone that has implemented this tutorial and how your project works.
+As always, if you have any questions, advice or ideas you’d like to share with the community, then please feel free to jump on our [Community Slack workspace](https://developer.nexmo.com/community/slack).
+I'd love to hear how you've gotten on with this tutorial and how your project works.